-Even with better cameras you were restricted by the performance characteristic of film.
-You could buy faster film, better for lower light, but with reduced quality overall so it wasn’t a good idea unless you were shooting in low light.
+I learnt photography many years ago with black and white film and darkroom processing.
+I used Ilford FP4 and basic cameras including a Zenit, Praktica, and the school’s Yashica.
+I saved enough money to buy an Olympus OM10 which at £100 was a large sum for a modest camera.
+Even with better cameras you were restricted by the performance characteristics of film.
+You could buy faster film, better for lower light, but with reduced quality so it was best avoided unless you were shooting in low light.
 With film you were stuck with one light sensitivity whatever you were doing until you removed the cartridge and inserted another.
 I bought a Pentax P30 a few years later and continued with colour photography and if your film was above 200 ASA – the 200 ISO equivalent – you noticed immediate ‘noise’ or image degradation.

 I was a keen reader of the Amateur Photographer magazine.
-I read it every week in the library and remember some of the ideas I encountered, and the books on the shelves I borrowed.
+I read it every week in the library and remember some of the ideas I encountered, and the books on the shelves.
 Kertesz, Cartier-Bresson, and make the first accessory you buy a tripod.
 Cartier-Bresson was described as stalking Paris in a battered leather jacket, his Leica hidden in a pocket he would pull out when he saw a decisive moment.
 He covered it in black tape so it was less obtrusive, and I did the same with my Olympus but then carefully peeled it back because I didn’t want to damage my lovely camera.
 It meant cutting the tape with a knife.

 You needed a tripod because you were crippled by the limits of film.
 If you wanted a slow exposure, or were shooting in low light, you had no choice.
 Even in good light, a tripod improved general photography allowing for smaller apertures and greater depth of field, which you generally want for mountain and landscape photography.